bdg221/qosf_task/README.md

 Note: Ran into an interesting pytest and AerSimulator issue when using @pytest.mark.parametrize.
 Due to the way pytest runs all of the tests at once, the AerSimulator frequently hits an error due to duplicate keys.
 I added a label and extracted the unitary matrix differently in the Frobenius Norm cost function to adjust for this.

+Update: After not being able to find a solution from the existing cost functions, I searched for other way to compare matrices and added trace overlap (1-matix fidelity)

 ## Step 4 - Parameter Tuning
 With the cost function in place, setup the parameter tuning to find the optimized parameters.
-I had planned to use scipy.optimize.minimize(), but Gemini recommended a global optimizer like scipy.optimize.differential_evolution.
-The global optimizer makes it less likely to get stuck in local minimums.
+I ended up using scipy.optimize.minimize() for the parameter optimization except for the optimization with the count comparison cost function.
+Gemini recommended a global optimizer like scipy.optimize.differential_evolution as the global optimizer makes it less likely to get stuck in local minimums.

-## Step 5 - Check Optimized Parameters
-It is important to check that the circuit with the optimized parameters is exactly equivalent.
+Update: Adjusting the scipy minimize's `method` parameters and tolerance allowed the other non-count based optimizations to work properly.

-## Step 6 - Clean Parameters (to fractions of pi)
+## Step 5 - Clean Parameters (to fractions of pi)
 Most "standard" angles that are used with the U3 gate tend to be fractions of pi.
 Therefore, the [fractions.Fraction() method](https://docs.python.org/3/library/fractions.html) was used to find cleaner parameter values.
 These values were then tested a final time to verify equivalency.

+In the final steps, I created task1.ipynb that calls the optimization functions and show the results.
+The trace overlap (matrix fidelity) cost function worked well with minimize to provide the following answer:
+U3(-1/2 pi, -1 pi, 0 pi)
+U3(0 pi, -1/4 pi, 0 pi)

+This was confirmed in IBM Composer.